 Note that Lightroom Mobile does not support custom profiles, so you’ll have to export the final images as JPGs instead of sharing directly from Lightroom Mobile.
 With the June 2018 update, Lightroom CC (not Lightroom Classic) now syncs custom profiles with Lightroom Mobile.
 Following these instructions from Julianne Kost, I was able to import the film profiles to the Lightroom CC desktop app, then sync my edited RAW files directly from Lightroom Classic CC to my Lightroom Mobile account where I can share them anywhere from my phone.

 Peter Krogh recommends using a dichroic light source that can be tuned to neutralize the mask of each specific type of film.
-I don't have one of those, but I did find a recommendation for a set of gels that does a good job (see Equipment List below for details).
-The gels help to balance the colors captured by the camera so that the digitized negative has a better balance of red, green, and blue.
-Although the colors can be corrected without using the gels, I am getting better results using them, particularly in blue skies and in the shadows of the positive image.
-I have written a separate post about my results using color filters when digitizing the negatives.
+I don’t have one of those, but using an iPad as the light source, I can simply create a full-screen image in Photoshop to use as the background using whatever color is needed to neutralize the negative mask.
+Previously I was using a set of gels that worked well (see Equipment List below for details).
+The use of a colored light source helps to balance the colors captured by the camera so that the digitized negative has a better balance of red, green, and blue.
+Although the colors can be corrected without using color compensation, I am getting better results neutralizing the film mask, particularly in blue skies and in the shadows of the positive image.
+I have written a separate post about my results using color filters when digitizing negatives.

-Camera/lens: I'm using a 24-MP Sony a6500 camera with 30mm f/3.5 macro lens.
-The macro lens produces very sharp images and provides auto focus on the negatives.
-Tethered shooting with on-screen live view is available using Sony's Imaging Edge software.
+Camera/lens: I’m using a 24-MP Sony a6500 camera with 30mm f/3.5 macro lens.
+The macro lens produces very sharp images and provides autofocus on the negatives.
+Tethered shooting with on-screen live view is available using Sony’s Imaging Edge Remote software.

-Light Source: Artograph Lightpad Lightbox (6"x9").
+Light Source: 12.9-inch iPad Pro, but any iPad will work.
+Previously I used an Artograph Lightbox but the iPad works MUCH better.
+Artograph Lightpad Lightbox (6″x9″).
 The light pad provides an even source of white light, but it is not completely diffuse.
 If your lens has too much depth of field or if the negative is too close to the light, the grid of LEDs will be visible in the image.
 A layer of diffusion filter can help.

-Color Correction: Set of 3 color filters to help neutralize the orange mask at the time of capture.
-I'm using Rosco Cinegel #3202: Full Blue (CTB), Cinegel #3204: Half Blue (1/2 CTB), and Cinegel #4415: 15 Green based on a recommendation from John Fechner (fechnerimaging.smugmug.com) and it seems to work really well.
+Color Correction: (Update: I’m now using the iPad Pro as the light source so no longer need to use the gels.)
+Set of 3 color filters to help neutralize the orange mask at the time of capture.
+I’m using Rosco Cinegel #3202: Full Blue (CTB), Cinegel #3204: Half Blue (1/2 CTB), and Cinegel #4415: 15 Green based on a recommendation from John Fechner (fechnerimaging.smugmug.com).